Charmed season 3

 The third season of Charmed, an American supernatural drama television series created by Constance M. Burge, originally aired in the United States on The WB from October 5, 2000 through May 17, 2001.
 Paramount Home Entertainment released the complete third season in a six-disc box set on November 15, 2005.
+It was later released on high-definition blu-ray on May 18, 2021.

 The series follows the adventures of Prue (Shannen Doherty), Piper (Holly Marie Combs) and Phoebe Halliwell (Alyssa Milano), three sisters who discover they are the Charmed Ones, the most powerful good witches of all time who use their combined Power of Three to protect innocents from evil beings.
 Other regular cast members include Brian Krause as Leo Wyatt and Dorian Gregory as Darryl Morris, both of whom return from the previous season as well as Julian McMahon as Cole Turner, who is introduced in the premiere.

-It is the last season to feature original cast member Shannen Doherty, as she left the series at the end of the season.
+It is the last season to feature original cast member Shannen Doherty.